mermaid-js/mermaid/docs/n00b-syntaxReference.md

 # Configuration

 Configuration is the third part of Mermaid, after deployment and syntax.
+It deals with the different ways that Mermaid can be customized across different deployments.

 If you are interested in altering and customizing your Mermaid Diagrams, you will find the methods and values available for [Configuration](./Setup.md) here.
 It includes themes
 This section will introduce the different methods of configuring of the behaviors and apperances of Mermaid Diagrams.
 The Following are the most commonly used methods, and are all tied to Mermaid [Deployment](./n00b-gettingStarted.md) methods.